tigerfarm/arduino/Altair101/README.md

 Where as the Altair 8800 was a modern electronic wonder.
 And I could buy one for $600, which is $3,000 adjusted to 2019 dollars.
 The Altair 8800 was the Model-T of computers.
-Or, as I prefer to call it, the Chevy Corvette of home computers, the first American affordable, popular, sports car, computer.
+Or, as I prefer to call it, the Chevy Corvette of home computers, the first American affordable, popular, sports car computer.

 I had worked all summer on a golf course making over a dollar an hour, I could afford the basic computer.
 Yeah, I was working full time.
 And yeah, I was under 16 years old.
 But we didn't call it child slave labor work, our parents called it, "Get your lazy ass up and do something" work.

-It was exciting it could change my life, it could get me out that one horse town.
+It was exciting, a device that could change my life.
+It could get me out that one horse town.
 I read that Popular Electronics article over and over.
 Alas, I realized it didn't come with the ability to save and load programs.
 The basic computer was a CPU with 256 bytes of memory, less the length of a tweet.
-It had toggle switches to enter programs and data, and a 36 LED lights for the display.
+It had toggle switches to enter programs and data, and 36 LED lights for the display.
-Functional, however, no permanent storage.
-Which meant, when I entered a program, it would be lost when I powered down.
+No permanent storage  meant that when I entered a program, it would be lost when the computer was powered down.
 I was short on funds to buy a component to save and load programs.
 And I couldn't afford the $10,000 (2019 dollars) for a floppy drive.
 So no computer for me while I was in high school.
+It would be 8 years later, during my second year of university that I would buy my first computer.
+And yes, it did change my life.

 --------------------------------------------------------------------------------
 [Link](https://www.in2013dollars.com/us/inflation/1975?amount=621) to the inflation calculator used in this article.